 Research fee is $30 for first inquiry, $30 per hour thereafter.
 With over 5000 museum items and an extensive archival collection.

-Extensive textile collection, dating back to 1850s.
-This is now on exhibition to the public as well as a pictorial exhibition of Riverboat Wrecks along the Murray River in the local district, which had previously not been documented for the public.
+Extensive textile collection, dating back to 1850s is now on exhibition, as well as a pictorial exhibition of Riverboat Wrecks along the Murray River in the local district, which had previously not been documented for the public and permanent exhibitions telling the story of settlement.

 You can also see other items from the river boat days, settlement of the area, items relating to the coming of rail, logging the forests and much more.
 The museum contains information and photos relating to the pioneer residents and old buildings in the town.